KKisly/DataAcquisition/README.md

-# DataAcquisition
+# DataAcquisition project
-scripts for sensors and station
+Set of scripts for particular sensors and whole DataAcquisition station